SPERM WHALES IN CABO SAN LUCAS

-Sperm Whales in Cabo San Lucas are typically encountered on days with the best conditions and usually further off shore than most other species of whales.
-The Sperm Whales we see in Cabo San Lucas are often hunting in the deep ocean trenches over the offshore fishing banks where they find their favorite food, squid.
+Sperm Whales are typically encountered in Cabo San Lucas on days with the best conditions and usually further off shore than most other species of whales.
+The Sperm Whales we see in here are often hunting in the deep ocean trenches over the offshore fishing banks where they find their favorite food, squid.
 The Sperm Whales we see are usually small groups of females and juveniles who do not migrate to the poles like the much larger males.
 So the opportunity to encounter Sperm Whales in Cabo San Lucas is really year round.
 But it does take some luck!

 During the days of commercial whaling, sperm whales were so named because when the head was cut open it was found to contain a milky white substance, and the whalers thought the large square head was a huge reservoir for sperm.
 Additionally, an intestinal secretion called ambergris is found in sperm whales which was used as a fixative in the perfume industry and was at one time worth more than its weight in gold (this is no longer the case).